Sodagreen: History

-In 2014, the band held its tenth anniversary tour: Aerial Visions, Sounds and Illusions, the title of its first EP.
+In 2014, the band held its tenth-anniversary tour: Aerial Visions, Sounds and Illusions, the title of its first EP.
 The tour began at the Hong Kong Coliseum on 11 April and saw the band tour various Asian cities over eight months.

 In September 2015, Sodagreen announced that the last album in its Vivaldi Project, Winter Endless, would be released on 4 November.
 On 16 September, the band released the music video for Everyone, a song on the record, which featured members of the band playing in Berlin, where the album was produced and is set.

 In 2016, Sodagreen, with its album “Winter Endless”, was the biggest winner at the ceremony in the categories of Best Mandarin Album, Best Band, Best Lyricist, Best Album Producer, and Best Musical Arrangement.
-After the awards, the band announced that they will be taking a three-year break to look back on their past and decide their future.
+After the awards, the band announced that they would be taking a three-year break to look back on their past and decide their future.

-In 2019, Wu Tsing-fong pursued his solo career through participation of the seventh season of Hunan Television's singing competition television series, I Am a Singer.
+In 2019, Wu Tsing-fong pursued his solo career through participation in the seventh season of Hunan Television's singing competition television series, I Am a Singer.
 His appearance was a success despite finishing as the series' runner-up and losing to the winner Liu Huan in the finals held on April 12, 2019.

 In 2020, Sodagreen announced their comeback and released their new single "Tomorrow will be fine.".

-The six members also formed a new group 魚丁糸 (literally "fish-nail-spool"), whose three characters are ideographic subparts of the characters in the original name 蘇打綠.
-The Anglicization, "Oaeen," was a linguistically similar pun, made from the endings of the three syllables in "So-da-green".
+The six members also formed a new group 魚丁糸 (oaeen, literally "fish-nail-spool"), whose three characters are ideographic subparts of the characters in the original name 蘇打綠.
+The anglicization, "oaeen," was a linguistically similar pun, made from the endings of the three syllables in "So-da-green".
 This name change was due to a name trademark dispute with former producer Lin Wei-che.
+By May 2022, Lin ended his naming dispute, allowing the band to officially use its original name if it chooses to.

 In 2021, Oaeen released their first album Strange Pool.
 Also this year, their hit "No Sleep (無眠)" was adapted to merengue in Spanish by Dominican singer Luys Bien.

-In 2022, Oaeen released a re-recording of their first album Sodagreen (苏打绿同名专辑), titled Oaeen (鱼丁糸不同名专辑).
+In 2022, Oaeen released a re-recording of their first album Sodagreen (蘇打綠同名專輯), titled Oaeen (魚丁糸不同名專輯).
 This record included all tracks from Sodagreen, as well as four new cover songs: "ㄐㄧㄢ視" by Sandee Chen, "忧愁" by 小安, "Pretty Thing" by Charlotte Martin, and "That I Would Be Good" by Alanis Morissette.
+On 1 October 2022, the trademark on the Sodagreen name was bought over by Sodagreen, with a validity of 10 years.
+In a February 2023 concert, the band officially announced the return of Sodagreen as the band name.
+However, the master records for the songs sang before the hiatus remained with the band's previous label, and the band encouraged their fans to listen to their rerecordings of the old songs instead.